Table of Content

 Ever heard of RFID tags or Bluetooth beacons?
 Hospitals use these IoT tools to locate medical equipment, optimize workflows, and even track staff during emergencies.
 No more wasted time hunting for infusion pumps or wheelchairs.

 IoT seamlessly integrates with EHR systems, transforming static patient records into dynamic datasets.
-Doctors get instant updates on a patient’s vitals, medication adherence, and overall health trends, enabling better decision-making.
+Doctors get instant updates on a patient’s vitals, medication adherence, and overall health tech trends, enabling better decision-making.

 IoT devices generate massive amounts of sensitive data.
 Hackers might view connected devices as easy targets.
 Ensuring end-to-end encryption, strict authentication, and adherence to HIPAA or GDPR standards matters.
 Patients must know their personal health info won’t end up for sale on the dark web.